lalmeida89/react-motion-styled-components/README.md

 ## Summary

-Time to see how well you did in your Fantasy League last year.
-Head over to [FFR2017](http://sharp-nightingale-21d173.netlify.com/) to play now.
+Time to test your Football stats and Fantasy Football obsession.
+This ridiculously challenging App is now live at [FFR2017](http://sharp-nightingale-21d173.netlify.com/) .

 ### To get started, select your difficulty: